Resolving these 5 AI challenges can help Schools with Distance Learning

 AI Specific Budgeting

 The significant challenge for introducing AI in schools revolves around preparing and strategizing the budget of the school.
 An important factor in overcoming the challenge is understanding which AI-based learning resources are accessible and how students can benefit.
 It also starts with the institution’s philosophical approach.
 The budget is exceedingly difficult to forecast when the organization follows a non-UDL (Universal Learning Design) or reactionary approach and captions the content when a student with a disability asks for it.
-The money invested in this strategy usually only supports the one student who asked for accommodation, making it very costly and contributes to low returns on investments.
+The money invested in this strategy usually only supports the one student who asked for accommodation, making it very costly and contributing to low returns on investments.

 Alternatively, if organizations are cautious and have incorporated all videos in their policies, budgeting is much more comfortable.
 The production and creation of content come at considerable cost, including the time and skills of experts, the guidance and demonstration aids, and technology for producing and presenting content.
 Lack of essential components such as subtitling may lead to less successful student participation and a smaller ROI.